• Skip to main content

 Fungal pneumonia is a type of lung infection, caused by inhaling spores in a long time.
 The spores may be a combination of opportunistic and endemic mold.
 A person might develop it after he or she inhales spores, but the infection can also develop if spores enter from bloodstreams.

 Centers for Disease Control and Prevention (CDC) stated that pneumonia from mold is rare, but not impossible.
-Hypersensitivity pneumonia is a severe continuation of mold exposure.
+Hypersensitivity pneumonia is a severe continuation of mold influence.
 It happens when the sufferer has a compromised immune system, causing him or her to develop symptoms.
 Unlike bacterial pneumonia, hypersensitivity pneumonia is hard to treat, because it does not respond to antibiotics.

 The death of actress Brittany Murphy and her husband was probably one of the most famous instances of fungal pneumonia.
 Murphy’s mother claimed that mold exposure was responsible for the couple’s death from pneumonia.